incoresemi/uatg/docs/source/tutorial.rst

     check_logs = True

 Once you have pasted this into the INI file and have also updated the generator argument in line 12.
-You should be able use UTG as a generator for RiVer core.
+You should be able use UATG as a generator for RiVer core.

 Setting up the DUT Plugin
 -------------------------